This website uses cookies to ensure you get the best experience on our website. Learn more

 Chobe Elephant Camp is situated in the Chobe Forest Reserve on the western perimeter of Chobe National Park.

-Opened in 2013, it is the newest addition to the assortment of accommodation in the area.
 The camp sits high on a rocky ridge, overlooking the mighty Chobe River and its surrounding floodplains, with views across to Namibia's Zambezi Region (formerly the Caprivi Strip).
 The camp is simple and fairly contemporary in design, and fits into the surrounding bush setting.

-The main communal area at Chobe Elephant Camp is effectively a large corrugated-iron-roofed shed – albeit a nice one!
+The main communal area at Chobe Elephant Camp is effectively a large corrugated-iron-roofed shed – albeit a very nice one!
 With large exposed wooden beams, polished concrete floors and rendered cream walls, the décor has a modern farmhouse feel.
 A big island bench separates a tiny bar and the humble sitting area, which is scattered with a few wooden chairs and tables, a wooden bench and a sofa, from the just as simple dining area, whose pine tables and chairs give a slight boarding school feel.
 Although the building is open to the front, it is set back on the ridge so the views take in only the immediate vicinity.

 Steps lead down to a sandy boma area, where on a previous visit we enjoyed post-dinner drinks around the fire, which is lit most evenings.
 A gravel path takes you to a decent sized swimming pool situated on a deck and surrounded by sunloungers, where guests will find the best views across the river.